survivejs/react-book/manuscript/05_react_and_flux.md

 In this chapter we'll be using one of the current top dogs, a library known as [Alt](http://alt.js.org/).
 It is a flexible, full-featured implementation that has been designed isomorphic rendering in mind.

 In Alt you'll deal in terms of Actions and Stores.
 Dispatcher is hidden but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
-There are special features to allow you to save and restore application state.
-This is handy for implementing persistency and isomorphic rendering.
+Also, there are special features to allow you to save and restore the application state, which is handy for implementing persistency and isomorphic rendering.

 ### Setting Up Alt Instance

 Everything in Alt begins from Alt instance.
 It keeps track of Actions and Stores and keeps communication going on.
-It is a singleton by default but it's possible to create Alt instances as needed.
-Alt doesn't force you to any particular design.
-To get started hit
+To get started, let’s add Alt to our project:

 > npm i alt --save

-to add Alt to our project.

-To keep things simple we'll be treating Alt as a singleton.
-This is possible to achieve by pushing it to a module of its own and then referring to that from everywhere.
+To keep things simple we'll be treating Alt as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).
+Using the pattern we reuse the same instance within the whole application.
+To achieve this we can push it to a module of its own and then refer to that from everywhere.
 Set it up as follows:

 **app/libs/alt.js**